-Started in a Davis living room in 1972, the Davis Food Co-op has grown into a full-service food cooperative owned and operated by over 10,000 local households.
+Started in a Davis living room in 1972, the Davis Food Co-op has grown into a full-service food cooperative owned and operated by over 9,000 local households.
+In a town of 65K, that is quite a percentage of the population.
 We've operated at 620 G Street since March, 1984.
 In 1990, we were able to buy our building.
-We renovated and remodeled in 1992 and 1997 and recently finished an interior renovation started in the fall of 2007.
+We renovated and remodeled in 1992 and 1997 and 2007, and in 2015 we "reset" the Grocery aisles.
+We are on the verge of resetting (refreshing, renewing, revitalizing) our Wellness department.
+For more Co-op history, please scroll down!

 |1972||founded as buying club by Davis residents and UCD students|